EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 6.4 The session must be invalidated when the user logs out.

 Test steps:
+1. Log out the system and confirm the session has been invalidated.

 6.5 Successful authentication and re-authentication must generate a new session and session id.